CatAzreal/YetAnotherPixelDungeon-CN-master/README.md

 Yet Another Pixel Dungeon(CN)

-localization & additional code by Jinkeloid
 =======================

+-localization & additional code by Jinkeloid

 A mobile roguelike RPG, based on the source code of Pixel Dungeon, by Watabou.
 Main differences from original game are: